mahmud-sajib/Django-Ecommerce-API/README.md

 ## Introduction

-DRF-Ecommerce-API provides API endpoints to sell physical products.
+DRF-Ecommerce-API provides API endpoints to Sell Physical Products through Paypal/Stripe Payment.
 Built with Python/Django and 100% free to use.

 ## Features